buimaianh/cs50w-projects/email/dev-log.md

                     - subject = emailPayLoad['subject']
                     - body = emailPayLoad['body']
                 - Verify user input
-                    - If not recipients or not subject or not body, return JsonResponse({'message': 'Don't leave empty fields.'}, status=400)
+                    - If not recipients or not subject or not body, return JsonResponse({'error': 'Don't leave empty fields.'}, status=400)
                     - If isinstance(recipients, str)
                         - recipientsList = recipients.split(',')
                         - recipientsList = [ email.strip() for email in recipientsList if email.strip()]